-All property and equipment used by the parent or its subsidiaries is stated at historical cost less depreciation and impairment.
+All property and equipment used by the Group is measured at historical cost less depreciation and impairment.
 Historical cost includes expenditure that is directly attributable to the acquisition of the items.

 Subsequent expenditures are included in the asset's carrying amount or are recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
 The carrying amount of the replaced part is derecognised.
-All other repair and maintenance costs are charged to other operating expenses during the financial period in which they are incurred.
+All other repair and maintenance costs are charged to other operating expenses within the income statement during the financial period in which they are incurred.